Kehom/GDotCSV2Json/readme.md

 This application does not enforce a "one to one mapping", that is, each column in the CSV generates a key in the resulting JSON file.
 Instead you can create a template that will be followed when generating the output.

+Besides Windows and Linux binaries that can be found in the [Releases](https://github.com/Kehom/GDotCSV2Json/releases) section, there is a web version that can be accessed at https://kehom.github.io/csvtojson/

 ### Output Template